 We are always happy to consider invitations to give talks and interviews – please see our Events page, where we give details about our publicist Hayley Camis (who is organising talks for our Gibraltar book), as well as details about any forthcoming events.
 This picture was taken at a talk at a branch of Waterstones, where the staff joined in the spirit of things by dressing up for the occasion.

 We’ve been doing all sorts of radio and magazine interviews, including one with Giles Brown of the ‘Let’s Talk’ show on Talk Radio Europe, as well as another radio interview with Carrie Cooper for BBC Radio Jersey and one for Gibraltar Broadcasting Corporation.
 Another online interview was with Family Tree magazine, which you can read here.

-In the November 2017 issue of the magazine History Revealed, we are featured as ‘Book of the Month’, alongside an interview with us.
+In the November 2017 issue of the magazine History Revealed, we were featured as ‘Book of the Month’, alongside an interview with us.
+In the December issue of Family Tree magazine, we are ‘Top Choice’ of the month, and the review is linked to an online interview with us.
 We have also had other reviews, including a full page in the Sunday Times.
 There have also been several features about Gibraltar: The Greatest Siege in British History in local newspapers, such as the Chiswick Herald, Gibraltar Chronicle, Gibraltar Panorama and Sussex Express, The Gibraltar page of our website gives further details.

 Daily Mail Double-Page Feature